 This interactive program utilizes personal experiences, video clips, hands-on activities, feedback from surrogate victims, and self-reflection to help juvenile offenders and prison inmates develop empathy and understanding for how their actions have affected others.

 Restorative Community Conferencing (RCC) is a voluntary process that allows individuals affected by crime to actively participate in deciding how to repair the harm and create a mutually acceptable response.
 Assisted by a trained facilitator, parties meet in a safe space to discuss impacts and possible solutions.
 Some common responses are letters of apology, offender contracts to replace the victim’s out-of-pocket losses, community or personal service, and personal improvement classes.

 Collaboration with the Harrisonburg Police Department

 The FairField Center and Harrisonburg Police Department have joined with the Commonwealth’s Attorney, Eastern Mennonite University, James Madison University, the FairField Center, local law practices, and local schools to form the Harrisonburg Restorative Justice Coalition (HRJC).
-HRJC’s mission of promoting and implementing restorative justice practices across the community through education, outreach and collaboration.
+HRJC’s mission is to promote and implement restorative justice practices across the community through education, outreach, and collaboration.
 Their vision is for a restorative community that values respect, open dialogue, and mutual accountability within a diverse community.

 In addition, a community-based Restorative Justice program handles many cases referred by the police department for Restorative Community Conferencing, and a team of experienced trainers regularly instruct police officers, court personnel, and educators in the basics of restorative justice so that they understand the benefits of utilizing restorative practices whenever possible.